alfredcai/Coursera-Computational-NeuroScience/Week-6/Quiz/Computing-with-networks.md

 The neuron's firing rate decreases superlinearly as a function of the value of $t_{peak}$.

 Answers:
+The neuron's firing rate increases sublinearly as a function of the value of $t_{peak}$.

 ## 7.
 Continued from Question 6: